-On this page you’ll find a few of my academic work samples.
-Needless to say, the copyright for all of the following documents lies entirely with myself and, in the case of Project 2, my project partner.
+On this page you’ll find my publications and some of my academic work.
+Needless to say, the copyright for all of the following documents lies entirely with myself and, in the case of “Expanding X-Men to Capture the Female Audience”, also my project partner.

-1. Master Thesis: “The Future of Hollywood Films in India”
+1. Master’s Thesis: “The Future of Hollywood Films in India”

 The purpose of my Master Thesis was to identify ways in which the American film industry can increase its share of the Indian movie market in the next decades.
 Due to the lack of existing research in this field, I chose to first of all investigate how Indian audiences perceive Hollywood movies in India.
 While one might assume that American and Indian movies are interchangeable simply because both are filmed entertainment, my thesis highlights how in the minds of Indian consumers, American and Indian movies differ immensely to the extent that they could be considered entirely disparate entertainment products.
 Based on this actuality, my thesis recommends to strategically use Hollywood’s appeal to young audiences, make use of collective consumption patterns found in India, and adjusting theatrical and digital distribution strategies to the globalized consumption patterns of Indian audiences in order to increase America’s film market share in India.